SasView/sasview/src/sas/perspectives/calculator/media/slit_calculator_help.rst

    in the tool window.

 *NOTE!
 The beam profile file does not carry any information about the units of the Q data.
-This calculator assumes the data has units of 1/\ |Ang| .
+This calculator assumes the data has units of 1/\ |Ang|\ .
 If the data is not in these units it must be manually converted beforehand.*

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last changed by Steve King, 19Feb2015
+.. note::  This help document was last changed by Steve King, 01May2015